grafana/k6-docs/src/data/markdown/docs/03 cloud/03 Integrations/05 Cloud APM.md

 1. APM data export is supported for tests that are up to 1 hour long (3600 seconds plus 30 seconds of `gracefulStop`).
 Longer tests are currently not supported.
 2. The data exported in near real-time may appear incorrect until the test is finished and the 2nd pass export has completed.
 The Prometheus Remote Write integration doesn't have a 2nd pass export.
+3. Duplicate APM configuration parameters of the same provider is not allowed.
+For example, you cannot export metrics to two Prometheus Remote Write servers at the same time.
+This also applies to the other providers.